 - Beyond this amount, the health plans provide the medications at no cost.

-- For chronically ill patients who have reached retirement age and who receive an income supplement or Old Age Disability Pension are eligible for a discount of half of the ceiling established for the rest of the chronically ill.
+- Chronically ill patients who have reached retirement age and who receive an income supplement or Old Age Disability Pension are eligible for a discount of half of the ceiling established for the rest of the chronically ill.

 Who is Eligible?

 - Those who have been recognized by the Ministry of Health as being chronically ill are eligible to pay only up to the established ceiling as detailed below (medications included calculation of the ceiling").

 - Eligibility for payment of half the established ceiling is provided to one who is determined as chronically ill, has reached retirement age, and who receives one of the following: